yousefelassal/quote-cron/README.md

 > If a man watches three football games in a row, he should be declared legally dead.

 > Radiate boundless love towards the entire world…

+> Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes.